devavratTomar/Project_dev_hak_deep/README.md

 2. We are interested in the products where the allergens and categories are present, remaining with  54,896 observations( almost 10% of overall dataset, but enough to make insights).
 3. Text fields have different languages ( i.e product_name, allergens, additives, categories so on ).
 The text fields are present in more than 15 languages.

-# Description of files in the repo
+# Description of important files in the repo

 1. `MS3_notebook.ipynb`: The notebook which contains the code for Milestone 2 and 3.
 2. `vector_query.py`: The python module which contains the code for Vector Quantisation.